 The first graduating class of the new school gave portraits of Lewis and Clark.
 Over the years the tradition continued, with classes donating art works that line the halls of the school.
 Careful restoration of the art has been done while the new addition is being built, to ensure that the renovated halls will once again be a showcase of the school's valuable art collection.
 Principal Hart encouraged classes from 1921 to 1925 to raise money to purchase an Austin pipe organ that was installed in the auditorium.
 In 1979, students and faculty members raised money to restore the organ.
 Hart also persuaded each graduating class from 1924 to 1937 to donate their book deposits to help purchase a play field for the school.
 With assistance from alumni, Hart Field, located on the south hill between 33rd and 37th west of Grand Boulevard and named for Principal Hart, was purchased.
 It was understood at the time of the purchase that sometime in the future Lewis and Clark High school might be moved to this site; however, the recent decision to retain the present school and build an addition at its current site has finally laid that idea to rest.

 Lewis and Clark had become one of the largest high schools in Washington State by 1964 and needed more space.
 The addition of a field house, opened in 1965, was a major accomplishment for Lewis and Clark's athletic program.
 The building was named for E. L. "Squinty" Hunter, the most successful basketball coach in the history of the school and athletic director for 39 years.
-The Hunter Field House will be demolished in the new building project.

 The Administration Building/Annex adjacent to the high school, was designed by architect Rand and constructed in 1908 to house the offices of School District #81 and a gymnasium for the high school.
 In 1917, the building was expanded to offer more space for the school's programs.
 For many years, school dances were held in the building.
-This building was demolished to make way for the renovation project and addition to the school underway in 2000 and 2001.

 On the main campus, the closing of Howard Street in 1980 was the dream of Spokane Hutchison, LC English teacher and ASB advisor.
 "Mrs. Hutch" as she was fondly called, spent 10 years in her quest to create a campus for Lewis and Clark students.
 The area features the stone fountain donated by the Class of 1910, the same fountain that spouted water while old South Central burned.